 Wm.
 Tracy Moore, 608 Bluff St., Delta, Colo., Oct.
 17-The congregation here has grown in number the last year, and all is at peace.
 We have made needed improvements on our building.
 This summer, my wife and I visited in Mo. and Tenn.
 We enjoyed hearing two wonderful sermons by Bro.
 E. Waters at Chapel Grove.
 Tenn. on July 20th and 21st.
-We had the privilege of meeting other preaching brethren whom we had never say concerning the support of preachers in the current met.
+We had the privilege of meeting other preaching brethren whom we had never met.
 We also enjoyed a wonderful sermon by Bro.
-Jerry
+Jeny

 Cutter at Mena, Ark., July 28th.
-We certainly appre- at Bardley, Mo.
-These brethren are few in number but ciated the hospitality shown us by our brethren.
+We certainly appreciated the hospitality shown us by our brethren.
 We hope to have the opportunity to repay them for their kindness.
 We extend an invitation to the faithful brethren to visit and worship with us at any time.
 We ask the prayers of the faithful.